Archived News & Events

 - May 11, 2022

-- This month, the Institute introduced Dr. Warren, who discussed her research interests of stigma and stress response.
+- This month, the Institute introduced Dr. Warren, who discussed her research interests in stigma and stress response.
 She is interested in changing the framework for how those with dementia are cared for and how their caregivers are educated, with a focus on integrative care approaches.

 - May 4, 2022